sriram-rao/job-assistant/README.md

 ### Notes
 - Keep secrets out of the repo (use `.env` file for API keys).
+- Last LLM raw response is stored in `target/logs/last_llm_response.txt`; comment the read/write helper calls in `assistant.py` to control reuse.
 - Old PDFs automatically archived to `target/autogen/old/` with timestamp.
 - LaTeX required for PDF generation (templates use altacv class for resume).
 - Token usage logged via `logging.info()` for each LLM request.